Challenged ballots could drag out Sawant recall another week

 Other examples of “not curable” ballots are those with precinct changes or signed by someone other than the voter.

-As the final “not curable” but valid ballots are counted, Hodson said the number of of such ballots will actually rise as ballots postmarked after the Dec.
+As the final “not curable” but valid ballots are counted, Hodson said the number of such ballots will actually rise as ballots postmarked after the Dec.
 7 deadline are received.

 “The number will grow and people who are watching may get confused, but those are just ballots we cannot count because they were late,” Hodson said.
 “We’ll just reach out to those people and try to get them to vote earlier or at a drop box next time.”